Still Social Media Friends? How To Stop Obsessing Over Ex

 Losing a significant relationship that feels familiar and comfortable often leads to grieving.
 Letting go of the goals, dreams, and plans you had for the relationship can be challenging and painful.
 And there's no shame in reaching out for support in healing from this hurt and disappointment.

 Breakups may also impact our self confidence the way we see ourselves.
 For example, some find that a failed relationship might aggravate or lead to insecurities about themselves.
 Others may feel discouraged about having a happy and healthy relationship in the future.
-And qualified therapist can help with all of these concerns.
+A qualified therapist can help with all of these concerns.

 You can choose between online and in-person therapy, as both options are equally effective for most people.
 Online therapy is often more affordable and easier to work into your schedule, so it's a better option for some individuals.
 And since research shows that internet-based treatments can help with issues like depression, anxiety, and a lack of self-care, they can be helpful to those trying to get over a breakup.